taecontrol/moonguard-docs/docs/installation.md

 If you don't intend to use Filament, you should remove **_LarastatsFilamentServiceProvider::class_** from your app providers array.
 :::

+## Migrations and Configuration file

-Finally, we're going to publish the migration and configuration file:
+To publish the migrations and the configuration file use:

 ```bash
 php artisan vendor:publish --tag="larastats-migrations"